randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 // Effectively the same as:
 Transform* t = reinterpret_cast<Transform*>(entity.chunk + transformOffset) + entity.index;

-// TODO(randomuserhi): Some form of API to transfer a chunk from one archetype
+// TODO(randomuserhi): API for getting chunks (either free / allocated ones)

-//                     to another that shares the same layout
+// Archetypes that share the same memory layout can directly take chunks
+// from each other (this allows quickly changing archetypes of entire chunks
+// as its simply moving a pointer vs copying data to move each entity) arch0.TakeChunk(arch1.chunk);

+// NOTE(randomuserhi): It is good practice in general to trade chunks to prevent
+//                     an archetype from getting overloaded / starved of chunks arch1.TakeChunk(arch0.firstFree); // Trade back a free chunk
 ```

 ### Modding and Portability